Skip to main content

 • listen to, read, write, and understand short texts, including both fiction and non-fiction

-• learn how to talk about some aspects of traditional and modern culture, society, customs, and habits both in Japan and your home country
+• talk about some aspects of traditional and modern culture, society, customs, and habits both in Japan and your home country

 Lower Intermediate Part 2 (Semester 2)

-• learn to talk confidently and in detail about everyday topics such as: family and friends, weather forecasts and your health and well-being using some complex grammar structures
+• talk confidently and in detail about everyday topics such as: family and friends, weather forecasts and your health and well-being using some complex grammar structures

-• learn to understand and follow instructions, including directions and during emergencies
+• understand and follow instructions, including directions and during emergencies

-• learn how to speak about a variety of subjects in formal and informal ways
+• speak about a variety of subjects in formal and informal ways

 • listen to, read, write, and understand longer texts, including both fiction and non-fiction

-• learn how to talk about some aspects of traditional and modern culture, society, customs, and habits in Japan, your home country, and other countries
+• talk about some aspects of traditional and modern culture, society, customs, and habits in Japan, your home country, and other countries

 Advanced (Semester 1)

 This course is suitable if your Japanese is at the level of JLPT N2/N1, or CEFR B2+/C1, or if you have studied Japanese as a foreign language at degree level.
 Alternatively, you can join the course if Japanese is your heritage language, or you have lived in Japan for several years, but you have never been formally taught Japanese as a second language.
 All students attending this advanced course are expected to be proficient in Japanese in all 4 skills.
-Please note that Kanji is not taught in lessons, but Kanji is used in lessons and Kanji readings are included in lesson resources.
+Kanji is used in lessons and Kanji readings are included in most lesson resources.
+Students are expected to be able to read some basic Kanji at JLPT N3 level.

 The aim of this course is to give opportunities for advanced learners to use Japanese language to develop further their language skills.
 In each lesson there are set tasks on a certain topic designed to enhance employability skills.
 Students will be able to communicate clearly and confidently using standard and polite Japanese in a wide range of situations, take part in debates and deliver presentations, and produce pieces of writing on various topics.